Summary

 The way I think about Overstock and the internet is scale.
 The goal is to grow sales and gross profit dollars while keeping corporate overhead relatively fixed.
 As we can see from the chart below, gross profit dollars are indeed growing nicely.
 Note that Overstock did have some execution missteps in 2011 when they tried to rebrand to O.co (thereby attempting to tell consumers they aren't only in the liquidation business, but a 3P retailing platform as well).
 The business took its lumps, and bounced back generating $248 million in gross profits last year.

-OSTK Gross Profit (Annual) Chart
+OSTK Gross Profit (Annual) data by YCharts

 The question then is what level of net margins can Overstock generate at scale?
 Based on Overstock's current growth trajectory, operating model and my analysis, I think Overstock should be able to generate 4 to 5% net profit margins over the next few years.
 My model includes 12% compound annual revenue growth, slightly increasing contribution margins to 13% based on new higher-margin revenue streams (Supplier Oasis and an insurance brokerage business), and 5% annual growth in SG&A expense from the current run rate.